 What is Salt Brine?

-Salt Brine is used to pre-treat surface areas in anticipation of wintry conditions.
+Many use Salt Brine for snow removal by pre-treating surface areas in anticipation of wintry conditions.
 If applied before a winter storm, Salt Brine will begin working as soon as the first snowflake falls and will help delay the accumulation of snow and ice on the pavement.
 While granular salt alone lowers the freezing temperature of ice, it must be wet for the chemical reaction to take place and melting to begin.
-Putting dry salt down means you must wait for pre-melting to begin – Salt brine jumpstarts this process.
+Putting dry salt down means you must wait for pre-melting to begin – liquid Salt brine on the roads jumpstarts this process.

 When is Salt Brine Used?

 One of the major benefits of Salt Brine is the ability to apply Brine up to 48 hours in advance of a storm.
 The peace of mind knowing that your property is treated and prepared for an event is substantial.
 Lots of things can go wrong before a snow storm: forecast changes, equipment breaks down, traffic etc. Knowing that your property has been pretreated is extremely reassuring when facing these variable factors.
 Despite the many positives of Salt Brine, there are certain weather conditions in which the application of Brine is not advisable.
-Contractors should monitor weather forecasts and record pavement temperatures to correctly diagnose the optimum application times.
+Contractors should monitor weather forecasts and record pavement temperatures to correctly diagnose the optimum application times before brining roads or parking lots.

 When is Salt Brine Not Advisable?